Philosophica Mahāyāna Buddhica Monograph Series

 Chuo Academic Research Institute (CARI) of Rissho Kosei-kai (RK) has published the Philologica Asiatica Monograph series from 1994 to 2012 and the Philosophica Asiatica Monograph Series from 2014 to 2017: total 32 volumes.
-This Monograph Series aimed to build up a corpus of fundamental data such as pāda indexes, word indexes, and a catalog of manuscripts that are helpful for the linguistic study of various religious canons and of traditional thought in Asia, such as early Buddhist texts, the Jain holy texts, Mahāyana Buddhist texts and the like.
+This Monograph Series aimed to build up a corpus of fundamental data such as pāda indexes, word indexes, and a catalogue of manuscripts that are helpful for the linguistic study of various religious canons and of traditional thought in Asia, such as early Buddhist texts, the Jain holy texts, Mahāyana Buddhist texts and the like.

 Meanwhile, more than 20 years have passed since the beginning of the 21st century.
 In May this year, the curtain of a new era will be raised with the enthronement of the new emperor.
 In this new age, however, various problems still remain, and in reality it seems difficult to solve them.
 Now is the time, therefore, that we should heed the teachings and wisdom of the ancient oriental sages.
 We have to carry out sincere, reliable investigations of their teachings, and we also need to explore guiding principles that should be adopted in the future.

 At CARI, we are studying religion, especially Buddhism, on the basis of relevant thought, culture, science, etc. CARI has the aim of contributing to the culture of humanity and to world peace by nurturing effective human resources.
 CARI was established in 1969 as a research institute associated with RK.

 RK is a lay Buddhist organization founded in Japan in 1938 by Nikkyo Niwano and Myoko Naganuma.
 Last year we, CARI celebrated the 50th anniversary of our founding, thanks to the efforts of those who wish to build a peaceful world by practicing the teachings of Shakyamuni Buddha in our families, workplaces, and communities.